-We work with trusted, wild fisheries in Alaskan and the Pacific Northwest to bring you sustainably-sourced seafood.
+We work with trusted, wild fisheries in Alaska and the Pacific Northwest to bring you sustainably-sourced seafood.

 Consider us your personal fishmongers.
 We’re here to share recipes and answer all your questions.
 Chat, email or call!

 Easily modify your delivery date and frequency.
 Discover exclusive specials.
 Enjoy free shipping.
 Cancel, anytime.

 You’ll get your box conveniently delivered to your door monthly (or as often as you’d like).
 All fillets are cut into individual portions, vacuum-sealed, easy-to-prep and great for any meal.
 You’ll always get a heads up 3 days before it ships so you can modify, pause, or cancel your Membership anytime before each order.

 From sourcing to packaging to delivery, we provide the highest standards to you and the planet through and through.

 All of our shipping materials are compostable or recyclable.